 Allergies are common all year round and are mostly related to dust, but allergies increase with springtime's airborne pollen.
-Our lifestyle choices promote allergies, and even the best hypoallergenic bedding cannot eradicate the actual cause.
+Our lifestyle choices promote allergies, and even the best hypoallergenic bankets and bedding cannot eradicate the actual cause.

 To reduce or limit allergies, especially airborne allergies, hypoallergenic bedding works but lifestyle changes are just as essential to complement good bedding choices that will result in better quality sleep.